fluencelabs/cli/README.md

   --plugin=<path>               [experimental] Path to a directory with JS plugins (Read more:
                                 https://fluence.dev/docs/aqua-book/aqua-cli/plugins)
-  --print-air                   Prints generated AIR code before function execution --quiet                       Print only execution result.
+  --print-air                   Prints generated AIR code before function execution --print-particle-id           If set, newly initiated particle ids will be printed to console.
+Useful to see what
+                                particle id is responsible for aqua function --quiet                       Print only execution result.
 Overrides all --log-level-* flags --relay=<multiaddr>           Relay node multiaddr --timeout=<milliseconds>      Timeout used for command execution